HyPT-2

 Dr Hanna Breunig, Lawrence Berkeley National Laboratory, US

 Dr Hanna Breunig is a Research Scientist and deputy-head of the Sustainable Energy and Environmental Systems Department at the Lawrence Berkeley National Laboratory.
-Hanna specializes in techno-economic analysis, process modeling, market analysis, and environmental and human health impact assessment (life-cycle assessment) of emerging energy, recycling, and negative emissions technologies, including bioenergy and hydrogen generation, storage, and end use.
+Hanna specializes in techno-economic analysis, process modelling, market analysis, and environmental and human health impact assessment (life-cycle assessment) of emerging energy, recycling, and negative emissions technologies, including bioenergy and hydrogen generation, storage, and end use.
 She holds a BSc in Environmental Engineering from Cornell University and an MSc and PhD in Civil and Environmental Engineering from UC Berkeley.

 Prof Andreas Friedrich, German Aerospace, DLR